ducth1903/Amz-Price-Tracker/README.md

 - First, enable **Less Secure App** in the Google account
 - If after this still have authentication error, it means location unknown.
 Enable **DisplayUnlockCaptcha**

+Update (11/22/2019): Since Gmail SMTP usually has some errors, it is better to use SendGrid Add-on (Free)